infrae/mobi.devices/README.rst

 It also provides wsgi middlewares that can tag the request with some information about the devices performing the request.

-For best performance, please install `pytc`.
+For best performance, please install :mod:`pytc`.
 It is a package requirement since it is not available on all platforms.

 Paster example configuration::